Spring 2021 – From the Eagle’s Nest Newsletter

 NAFWS INTERVIEW with MARYANN WIEHL

-Maryann said she developed the Land Use Plan because “there are always those who want to mine or drill for oil, and big companies are trying to do all of that within our hunting and fishing grounds.
+Maryann said she developed the Land Use Plan because “there are always those who want to mine or drill for oil, and big companies are trying to do all of that within their hunting and fishing grounds.
 At the Village of Rampart there is an environmental department that operates under the I-Gap grant.
-When Maryann moved to Rampart in 2013 there were nine people living there and she said “we revitalized the community, got grants, developed programs and started up the tribal office again and people have been moving back ever since.
+When Maryann moved to Rampart in 2013 there were nine people living there and she said, “we revitalized the community by getting grants, we developed programs, and we helped to start up the tribal offices again.
+Since then people have been moving back to Rampart.

 “We worked closely with the First Chief and we wrote for grants and a relocation program for those who wanted to move back.
 We put them on the housing list and they got paid $1500 for moving expenses.
 We got our schools reopened after 15 years with a renovation grant.
 We recently just opened our new tribal office.